Short Documentary Lab

 Lead Mentor, Documentary Filmmaker

-Rithy Panh is a Cambodian-French filmmaker, writer and producer born in Phnom Penh, Cambodia.
+Rithy Panh is a filmmaker, writer and producer born in Phnom Penh, Cambodia.
 His work focuses primarily on the genocide committed by the Khmer Rouge régime in his homeland.
-He has directed numerous internationally acclaimed films, including ‘The Rice People’, which was selected for the Official Competition of the Festival de Cannes in 1994; ‘The Land of Wandering Souls’ (2000), which won several awards, including the Robert and Frances Flaherty Award at the Yamagata International Documentary Film Festival; the influential ‘S21: The Khmer Rouge Death Machine’ (2004), which took numerous awards around the world, among them the Albert Londres Award; ‘Paper Cannot Wrap Embers’ (2007), ‘The Sea Wall’ (2008) and ‘Duch, Master of the Forges of Hell’ (2012).
-In 2013, Panh directed ‘The Missing Picture’, which was nominated for the Academy Award for Best Foreign Language Film and won the Grand Prix in the Un Certain Regard section at the Festival de Cannes.
-He then directed ‘France is our Mother Country’ (2014); ‘Exile’ (2015) Cannes Film Festival 2016; ‘Graves Without a Name’ Venice, Telluride, and Toronto Film Festivals 2018) and ‘Irradiated’ (official competition), which won the Documentary Award at Berlinale 2020.
+He has directed numerous internationally acclaimed films, including ‘The Rice People’, which was selected for the Official Competition of the Festival de Cannes in 1994, and ‘The Missing Picture’, which was nominated for the Academy Award for Best Foreign Language Film and won the Grand Prix in the Un Certain Regard section at the Festival de Cannes.
+He then directed ‘France is our Mother Country’ (2014), ‘Exile’ (Cannes Film Festival 2016), ‘Graves Without a Name’ (Venice, Telluride, and Toronto Film Festivals 2018) and ‘Irradiated’ (official competition), which won the Documentary Award at Berlinale 2020.
 Rithy Panh recently won the Silver Bear for Outstanding Artistic Contribution for his stop-motion animation ‘Everything Will Be OK’ at Berlinale 2022.
 He is also a principal founder of the Cambodian Film Commission, an industry development organisation that includes the CFC Film Lab, a professional film training programme for Cambodians.

 Socheat Cheng holds a bachelor’s degree in information technology.
 During his studies, he was always passionate about filmmaking.
 After his graduation, he got involved in numerous activities in the film industry such as documentary and fiction filmmaking, editing, colour grading, cinematography, camera assistant and visual effects.
 In addition, he participated in a year-long documentary film training program initiated by Bophana Audiovisual Resource Center.
 He also worked with many foreign film crews and production companies from France, Korea, and the USA.
 He recently became an assistant to Mr Rithy Panh and has helped make the films ‘The Missing Pictures’ (2013), ‘Exile’ (2016), ‘Bangskol: A Requiem for Cambodia’ (2017) and ‘Everything Will Be OK’ (2022).

 |In collaboration with: Bophana Center, Cambodia.http://bophana.org/|